Mission Garden

 Mission Garden is a living agricultural museum near Sentinel Peak in Tucson, Arizona.
 Its adobe walls enclose four acres of heritage crops and heirloom trees that represent people who have lived in the Sonoran Desert for more than 4,000 years.
+The property was listed on the National Register of Historic Places in 2026.

 Introduction

 The agricultural practices featured in Mission Garden include those of Hohokam, Tohono O’odham, Spanish colonials and other Europeans, Mexicans, Chinese, and people of African descent.
 As a result, Mission Garden grows crops that originated in many areas of the world.
 A few are listed in the Ark of Taste’s catalog of heritage foods.
 White Sonora wheat and O'odham pink bean exemplify local foods in this catalog.